MinaMatta98/suckless-dwm-blue/README.md

 * dwm-winicon-6.2-v2.1: https://dwm.suckless.org/patches/winicon/

 These patches generally required a lot of configurations to get working together.
 Namely, the most complex to get working together would be barpadding, systray, winicon and status2d.
 This is due to them generally interfering with each others core functionality.

+## Dependancies
+The following dependancies are required for Dwm:
+*X